ciscon/vim/pack/vimspector/opt/vimspector/README.md

   `<leader><CR>` (if `modifyOtherKeys` doesn't work for you)
 * View the type of the variable via mouse hover.
 * When changing the stack frame the locals window updates.
-* While paused, hover to see values
+* While paused, hover to see values.

 ![locals window](https://puremourning.github.io/vimspector-web/img/vimspector-locals-window.png)